 Search to Content Workflow

-This guide walks you through the complete workflow of using the Tollbit API to search for content, check rates, and retrieve content.
+This guide walks you through the complete workflow of using the TollBit API to search for content, check rates, and retrieve content.
 You can use either cURL commands or the Python SDK.

 Prerequisites